 Academic Success Services

-The Academic Success Program exists to help students identify and strengthen their academic abilities and provide assistance to students facing the challenges of law school.
-Through the collaboration of the law school administration, faculty and students, the Academic Success Program assists students in developing and enhancing the critical skills necessary for success in law school, on the bar exam and in the legal profession.
+The Academic Success Program exists to help students identify and strengthen their academic abilities and to provide assistance to students facing the challenges of law school.
+Through the collaboration of the law school administration, faculty and students, the Academic Success Program assists students in developing and enhancing the critical skills necessary for success in law school, on the bar exam, and in the legal profession.

 Guidance from Faculty